ray-project/ray/doc/source/ray-overview/installation.rst

 Windows Support
 ---------------

-Windows support is currently in Beta.
-Ray supports running on windows with the following caveats (only the first is ray-specific, the rest are true anywhere windows is used):
+Windows support is in Beta.
+Ray supports running on Windows with the following caveats (only the first is ray-specific, the rest are true anywhere windows is used):

 * multi-node Ray clusters are untested.